 I have been using the ErgoDox keyboard for the past two years and was recently in search of a wireless edition.
 Given that one wasn't commercially available, I set out to build my own.
-In the process, I designed the case, drew the circuit board, wrote the firmware, and assembled the resulting keyboard.
 This blog post describes the process and how you can do it too.

 Is it possible to make it wireless without needing a controller?

 It is definitely possible.
 I personally didn't really care to do that since I mostly use the keyboard with my desktop.
 When on the road, a cheap 2600mAh power bank from Micro Center ($2.99 as of writing) should be enough for almost an entire day.
 If you turn the controller off when not in use, it will obviously last even longer.